I have lived a life full of extravagant love that I had no idea existed.

 The “Judgement Seat” is really a Lie

 I grew up believing the world was harsh but also that God was harsh and unyielding.
-I once believed that I would one day face “the judgement seat” and that this would be where I would be weighed, found wanting and likely cast out.
+Then, I believed that I would one day face “the judgement seat” and that this would be where I would be weighed, found wanting and likely cast out.

 I have discovered that this is a lie.
 God’s love for us is extravagant and amazing and beyond belief.
 God has done none of these things to me, He loves and cares for me and He hates that this has happened to me.